 - Children from Y4 will gradually be introduced to using ink pens (roller ball rather than a biro)

 - The school will issue each child who uses a pen, a Stabilo-type handwriting pen with an ergo grip for left and right-hand use.
 These can also be bought at stationery shops locally if they wish to use these at home

 The Universal Infant Free School Meal scheme was introduced in September 2014.
 A hot meal is provided free of charge for all pupils in Reception, Year 1 and Year 2.
 You are not obliged to take a meal for your child, you may provide a healthy packed lunch as an alternative if you prefer, however we have found that the vast majority of infants have a hot school meal every day.
-Menus and a guide to the procedure for ordering school meals are available on the School Meals Page.
+Menus and a guide to the procedure for ordering school meals are available on the Fly High Cafe Page.

 Lunch Box and Healthy Tuck

 - Please provide a sturdy container that is clearly named as the children’s ‘healthy lunch box’, supporting our Healthy School Status.